onera/paradigm/doc/sphinx/source/user_manual/prepro_algo/mesh_location.rst

   .. dropdown:: Geometric tolerance

-    The location algorithms relies on bounding-box tests to quickly find candidate pair of points and elements, before computing the exact location.
+    The location algorithms rely on bounding-box tests to quickly find candidate pairs of points and elements, before computing the exact location.
     A target point will be considered as *located* if it lies in the bounding box of at least one source mesh element (even if it does not actually lie inside the element).
     These bounding boxes can be expanded using a relative tolerance.